hiddenlayerai/hiddenlayer-strands-guardrails/README.md

 HiddenLayer moderation for Strands agents.
 This package wraps the Strands event loop so every inbound and outbound message is analyzed by HiddenLayer before it reaches a user or tool.
 Use it to enforce safety policies, redact sensitive data, and block malicious prompts in real time.

+> **Alpha status:** `hiddenlayer-strands` is currently in alpha.
+APIs, behaviors, and configuration surfaces may change without notice, and new releases can introduce breaking changes.
+Pin a version before using it in production workloads and re-test your integration after each upgrade.

 ## Features
 - Drop-in integration: `init_hiddenlayer` patches the Strands agent loop without altering your agent code.
 - Bidirectional filtering: both user inputs and assistant outputs are scanned, blocked, or redacted.